-This document refers to XCO2 and XCH4 as retrieved from the TANSO-FTS-2, and the TROPOMI instruments.
+This document refers to XCO2 and XCH4 as mostly retrieved from the TANSO-FTS-2, and the TROPOMI instruments.
 For the earlier instruments SCIAMACHY and TANSO-FTS, it has already been shown that the XCH4 retrievals provide strong constraints on regional surface fluxes of CH4 (e.g., /Bergamaschi et al., 2009/ /Alexe et al., 2015/ /Turner et al., 2016/).
-It has also been shown that these same instruments can deliver important information on CO2 (e.g., /Basu et al., 2013/ /Reuter et al., 2014/ /Reuter et al., 2017/), although there has been some difficulty in reconciling these flux estimates with those from CO2 flux estimates based on surface measurements (/Houweling et al., 2015/ /Chevallier et al., 2014/).
-Inverse modelling studies have been performed based on OCO-2 retrievals (e.g. /Crowell et al., 2019//Liu et al., 2017//Patra et al., 2017/), but the discrepancy with inversions using surface measurements is not fully resolved.
-This is a topic of active research, in particular within GHG-CCI.
-One of the reasons is that the requirement on systematic errors, as stated in this URD, is not satisfied with the current generation of products /Chevallier, 2018/.
-This could be seen in the convergence between surface-based and satellite-based CO2 inversions in the successive Climate Assessment Reports during Phase 2 of GHG-CCI, as the retrieval algorithms improved (http://cci.esa.int/ghg/).
+It has also been shown that these same instruments can deliver important information on CO2 (e.g., /Basu et al., 2013/ /Reuter et al., 2014/ /Reuter et al., 2017/), although there has been some difficulty in reconciling these flux estimates with those from CO2 flux estimates based on surface measurements (/Houweling et al., 2015//Chevallier et al., 2014/).
+Inverse modelling studies with OCO-2 retrievals have been more robust (e.g. /Chevallier et al. 2019/ /Crowell et al., 2019/ /Liu et al., 2017/ /Patra et al., 2017/ /Peiro et al 2022/ /Byrne et al, 2023/).
+This is still a topic of active research, in particular within GHG-CCI.
+One of the reasons is that the requirement on systematic errors, as stated in this URD, is not always satisfied with the current generation of products /Chevallier, 2018/.
+This could be seen in the convergence between surface-based and satellite-based CO2 inversions in the successive Climate Assessment Reports during Phase 2 of GHG-CCI, as the retrieval algorithms improved (https://climate.esa.int/en/projects/ghgs/.
 However, other issues like transport model systematic errors and flawed statistical models play a role as well.